takesofficial/cissp/mnemonics.md

 OSI helps decide where to place controls.
 If one system is hacked, the attacker cannot move sideways to others.
 This is mainly done at Layer 2 and Layer 3 (VLANs, subnets, routing rules).

-> [!TIP]
-> - Architecture? think "segmentation/least privilege," not a specific product.

 ---

 ## Chapter 12 - Secure Communications and Network Attacks